hueyjj/LazyFiles/README.md

 #### Running LazyFiles (Android) client...

-Open LazyFiles
+- Open LazyFiles

-Enter IPv4 address
+- Enter IPv4 address

-Connect
+- Connect
+-

-List Files (If it works, a list of files should be outputted on the Android device.)
+- List Files (If it works, a list of files should be outputted on the Android device.)
+-

-Enter a file number (starts from 0)
+- Enter a file number (starts from 0)
+-

-Download
+- Download
+-

-File saved should be at /storage/emulated/0/Download
+- File saved should be at

+/storage/SD-CARD-SERIAL-NUMBER/USER.socketclient/files/Movies

+or

+/storage/emulated/0/Download

-Use a file explorer on Android to reach the file or however way.
+- Use a file explorer on Android to reach the file or however way.

+##### Important
+If the file is saved in an application's local space, when the application is uninstalled, **all** files will be deleted along with it.
+A workaround is to relocate the entire /path/to/directory/ to a non-local space, for example /storage/SD-CARD-SERIAL-NUMBER.